 Defending Assault and Battery cases in Destin

-In short, we have over 16 years of experience defending assault and battery cases in Destin so we know what to look for.
-We know how to raise the correct issues at the right time to give our clients the best chance of fighting their charge.
+Since 2001, I’ve been defending assault and battery cases in Destin so I know what to look for.
+I know how to raise the correct issues at the right time to give you the best chance of winning your case.

-Getting help with your Destin Assault and Battery case
+Get Help with your Destin Assault and Battery Case

-Assault and Battery charges are serious.
-A conviction could have serious, life-changing consequences.
-Give yourself the best chance possible and call us at (850) 243-6097.
+Assault and Battery charges in Destin are serious.
+A conviction could have life-changing consequences.
+Give yourself the best chance possible and call me at (850) 243-6097.
 You do not have to face this alone.
-We are ready to stand with you, so call Flaherty Defense Firm today.
+Call Flaherty Defense Firm today.